-The New Zealand wars were a series of 19th-century campaigns involving some Māori tribes and government forces, which included British and colonial troops and their Māori allies.
+The New Zealand wars were a series of mid-19th-century campaigns involving some iwi Māori and government forces, which included British and colonial troops and their Māori allies.
 The two major periods of conflict were the mid-1840s and the 1860s.

 Naming the wars

-The first series of wars took place in the 1840s, when Māori were still a majority of the population, although Pākehā dominated the towns.
-A precursor to the wars was the 1843 Wairau incident, in which Nelson settlers clashed with Ngāti Toa at Tuamarina over a land dispute.
-The 1840s wars began with fighting between Ngāpuhi and government troops at Kororāreka (Russell) in 1845.
+The first series of wars took place in the 1840s, when Māori were a majority of the population, although Pākehā dominated the towns.
+A precursor to the wars was the 1843 Wairau incident, in which Nelson settlers clashed with Ngāti Toa at Tuamarino (now known as Tuamarina) over a land dispute.
+The 1840s wars began with fighting between Ngāpuhi and government forces at Kororāreka (Russell) in 1845.
 A series of battles were fought in the Bay of Islands until early 1846.
-Later that year there was fighting between government and Māori in Wellington, and there were battles in Whanganui in 1846 and 1847.
+Later that year there was fighting between government forces and Māori in Wellington, and there were skirmishes in Whanganui in 1847.

 1860s and 1870s

 The most sustained and widespread campaign was the clash between the British Empire and the Kīngitanga (Māori King movement) in Taranaki, Waikato and Bay of Plenty between 1860 and 1864.
 The last period of the wars, from 1864 to 1872, was largely fought by colonial troops and their Māori allies against followers of Māori prophetic leaders.
 These wars occurred in Taranaki, East Coast and the central North Island.

 Confiscations and impact